boruizhang/brisnotes/_posts/2020-04-24-what-did-tf-say.md

 ---
 layout: post
-title:  "What did TensorFlow say?"
+title:  "TensorFlow Courera class note"
 date:   2020-04-24 00:15:15 -0500
 categories: jekyll update
 ---

-_This is a collection of my random thoughts on TensorFlow at Coursera (last update April 24)_
+_This is a collection of my random thoughts on TensorFlow at Coursera (last update April 24 2020)_

 **Too much epochs** can cause overfitting too.